-Recent customised anti-corruption, corruption prevention and AML / CTF training workshops carried out include:
+Recent bespoke anti-corruption, corruption prevention and AML / CTF training workshops carried out include:

 Filming for Criminology Cause

 Filming of Corruption in International Development for use as part of course materials at the University of Sydney Law School’s course on the introduction to criminology.
 The filming is part of a project of developing videos with industry experts, designed to introduce students to real-world problems facing criminal justice and related personnel.